shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

       - arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy
       - arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly

-      # AWS Mannaged or Customer Managed IAM Policy ARN.
+      # AWS Managed or Customer Managed IAM Policy ARN.
       - arn:aws:iam::aws:policy/AmazonS3FullAccess
 ```

-Please note that while specifying IAM policy ARNs using `attachPolicyARNs`, its mandatory to include the above 3 IAM policies as they are required for the node to function properly.
+Please note that while specifying IAM policy ARNs using `attachPolicyARNs`, it's mandatory to include the above 3 IAM policies as they are required for the node to function properly.

 If you missed specifying these 3 IAM policies, you will get an error like this :